 - Snapchat’s Spectacles 2 – these second-generation smart glasses can improve the image quality of photos and videos while also containing dual microphones to allow for speedier transfer times and better sound recordings.

 - Nadi X – these yoga pants are capable of sensing if you need to refine your yoga pose and, by using haptic feedback, they tell you which part of your body requires adjustment.

-- Under Armour’s Athlete Recovery – this clothing line is capable of absorbing heat from your body then reflecting it back onto your skin in the form of far infrared light to enhance relaxation and improve muscle recovery.
-Under Armour have also created pillowcases and bed sheets that cover the body in infrared light during sleep.
+- Under Armour’s Athlete Recovery – this clothing line is capable of absorbing heat from your body and then reflecting it back onto your skin in the form of far infrared light to enhance relaxation and improve muscle recovery.
+Under Armour has also created pillowcases and bed sheets that cover the body in infrared light during sleep.

 - Sensoria Fitness Socks – these use an advanced textile sensor inbuilt into both socks along with a connected anklet that delivers accurate data about how each foot lands when running or walking.
-The connected application will then offer tips about how to improve your technique while tracking your speed, steps, distance traveled and altitude.
+The connected application will then offer tips about how to improve your technique while tracking your speed, steps, distance travelled and altitude.

 - Neviano Swimsuits – made and designed in France, Neviano Swimsuits are stylish while also featuring an integrated UV sensor.
 This sensor will alert the wearer when it’s time to apply more sunscreen in order to prevent burning.

 - Siren Socks – designed for people with diabetes to wear, using small sensors through the fabric to measure the temperature of the foot at 6 points and detect the ulcerations that are common in diabetic people and which can result in foot problems and even amputations.

 These are just a few of the most recently developed smart clothing items on the market today.
 As time goes on, we’re sure to see more of these garments that can make a big difference in our everyday lives.

 Whilst you’re here, take a look at our article about smart jewellery.